 Sexual predators often make their first contact with young people on the streets, outside schools, at cinemas, in bus or train stations.

-Sometimes they will use one girl to contact others.
+Sometimes they will use one child to contact others.
 They will buy gifts, take the children out and make them promises.

 Children could be persuaded to truant from school, and they become secretive, perhaps returning home late and spending increasingly shorter times with their family.
 They could be given alcohol and drugs.